alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 The fantasy sister game to CWN.
 Old-school deadly D&D-style dungeoneering, a flexible character system, dropped into the dark sword-and-sorcery world of the Latter Earth.
 Same rules engine as CWN with an enormous toolkit of worldbuilding and GM tools.
 Good balance between character customization and fast play.
 A [free edition](https://www.drivethrurpg.com/en/product/348809/worlds-without-number-free-edition) is available from [Sine Nomine](https://www.drivethrurpg.com/en/product/348791/worlds-without-number).

 ## The One Ring (2e)
-[Tolkien roleplaying](https://freeleaguepublishing.com/games/the-one-ring/) done right.
+[A great rpg](https://freeleaguepublishing.com/games/the-one-ring/) that gets the vibes of Tolkien right.
 Set in the long years between *The Hobbit* and the War of the Ring, the focus is on fellowship, travel, and long shadows — not XP grinding.
 We'd play in Eriador, walking the old roads west of the Misty Mountains.

 ## A Return to DCC
 Time to chop heads and sling spells!
 Let’s return to Dungeon Crawl Classics and let chaos reign.
 A big dungeon?
 A campaign of thievery, swords, and sorcery in Lankhmar?
+You decide!

 ## Hyperborea
 A classic Sword and Sorcery old-school RPG based on AD&D. Want to fight cannibals, treat with ape-men, and plot against sorcerer-kings?
 Comes with flavorful class options and a great setting inspired by Robert E. Howard, HP Lovecraft, and Aston Clark Smith—not vanilla DnD fantasy!